Lorna-Mwaura/Ghananian-Naming/READme.md

 ## Technologies Used
-Languages used are HTML and Css.
+Languages used are HTML,Css and Javascript

 ### License
 Copyright (c) 2022 [Click to view license](LICENSE)